 When I cowrote the first edition with Barb Kirby, I was "just" the mother of a son with AS and a writer who wanted to put in one book everything I wish I'd known from the start.
 We always agreed: This was not going to be a mommy's memoir or an argument for one particular approach.
 We chose to take a broader and, I believe, ultimately more helpful approach.
 Four years later, I was a certified special education teacher and on my way to becoming a behavior analyst.

-Today, I'm still the mother of child with AS--now a tall, handsome twenty-two-year-old --and also a senior education specialist at the Cody Center for Autism and Developmental Disabilities at Stony Brook Children's Hospital, on Long Island, New York.
+Today, I'm still the mother of child with AS--now a tall, handsome twenty-three-year-old --and also behavior analyst at a preschool for children with special needs.
+Prior to that, I was a school district autism consultant and a senior education specialist at the Cody Center for Autism and Developmental Disabilities at Stony Brook Children's Hospital, on Long Island, New York.
 For this new third edition, I have brought together the best of both parent and expert perspectives.
 As a consultant, I have sat on both sides of the IEP meeting table.
 And as a teacher, I have learned the how and way of interventions, what works and what doesn't.
 I will help you learn how to "crack the code" your child's behavioral, academic, self-help, and social issues.
 As a mom, I will help you bring it all together in a way that makes intervention practical and good results achievable.

 Dr. Tony Attwood, author of The Complete Guide to Asperger Syndrome, writes in his new foreword:

 "It is difficult to keep pace with all the new knowledge [about Asperger syndrome], and I am so pleased that this third edition provides a comprehensive, unbiased, and clear description of our current state of knowledge. . . .
 It is almost an encyclopedia of Asperger syndrome, its wise advice based on reviewing the research literature and a personal and insightful perspective."